infernogpt/InfernoHWIDSpoofer/README.md

 ## With the latest Gorilla Tag Update, You Need Spoofers To Ban Evade.

 - Follow The Instructions To Use My HWID Spoofer
+- Gorilla Tag can go fuck themselves.
+This is completely updates, run as admin use a vpn or a Hotspot (Iphone Or Android) and fuck the games.

 ![image](https://github.com/user-attachments/assets/839340a4-0a15-442d-b8bd-1df28fb7a459)